YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 +++++++++++++
 ydb_dmterm
 +++++++++++++
 **ydb_dmterm (gtm_dmterm)** specifies an initial value at process startup for `VIEW "DMTERM" <../ProgrammersGuide/commands.html#no-dmterm>`_.
-A case-insensitive value of "1", "yes", or "true" establishes a DMTERM state at process initiation where direct mode uses default terminal characteristics and ignores application settings for $PRINCIPAL; all other values, including no value, result in the default VIEW "NODMTERM" behavior.
+A true value establishes a DMTERM state at process initiation where direct mode uses default terminal characteristics and ignores application settings for $PRINCIPAL; all other values, including no value, result in the default VIEW "NODMTERM" behavior.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 ++++++++++++++++
 ydb_dollartest
 ++++++++++++++++

 **ydb_dollartest** provides an initial value for `$TEST <../ProgrammersGuide/isv.html#test>`_.
 When ydb_dollartest is set to 0 or 1, the value of $TEST will be set to 0 or 1 respectively.
 If ydb_dollartest is undefined then the value of $TEST will be set to 1.

+See :ref:`Environment Variables <env-vars>` for accepted Boolean values.

 .. _ydb-env-translate-env-var: